biowpn/bioweapon/_posts/2023-09-28-k-way-merge.md

 ## Linear Scan

-Let's implement the straightforward approach - scan the minimum of `k` ranges each iterator, and output that.
+Let's implement the straightforward approach - scan the minimum of `k` ranges each iteration.

 We first need a comparison function to compare two input ranges.